 Date Written: July 1, 2014

-Strikingly absent from the entire corporate governance and corporate litigation debate is a truly unique feature of American civil procedure that deserves special attention but has been overlooked entirely: the modern civil discovery regime.
-In this paper, we attempt to fill this gap.
-We argue that modern discovery — first established by the Federal Rules of Civil Procedure in 1938 — has had a profound impact on the evolution of corporate governance and the culture of corporate disclosure in the U.S.
+Strikingly absent from the entire corporate governance and corporate litigation debate is a unique feature of American civil procedure that deserves special attention: the modern civil discovery regime.
+This Article attempts to fill this gap.
+We argue that modern discovery — first established by the Federal Rules of Civil Procedure in 1938 — has had a profound impact on the evolution of shareholder litigation, corporate governance, and the culture of corporate disclosure in the United States.

-Keywords: corporate governance, corporate law, securities law, civil procedure, fiduciary duty, discovery, law and economics, financial markets development, comparative law, Shareholder Derivative, ActionsAccepted Paper Series
+Keywords: corporate litigation, shareholder litigation, corporate governance, corporate law, securities law, civil procedure, fiduciary duty, discovery, law and economics, financial markets development, comparative corporate law

 Gorga, Érica and Halberstam, Michael, Litigation Discovery and Corporate Governance: The Missing Story About the 'Genius of American Corporate Law' (July 1, 2014).
 Yale Law & Economics Research Paper No. 501.
 Available at SSRN: https://ssrn.com/abstract=2239322 or http://dx.doi.org/10.2139/ssrn.2239322